Saturday, November 5, 2016

 The competition is hosted by the GVSU Department of Mathematics and the Regional Math Science Center at Grand Valley State University’s Allendale Campus.
 The team fees go towards prizes and a lunch for students and coaches at GVSU’s Fresh Food Company.
 (A cafeteria-style restaurant.)

 Inquiries about reservations can be addressed to Chelsea Ridge, RMSC, firstname.lastname@example.org, 616-331-3172 or to any of the organizers listed below.
-Online registration is here; registration closes October 31st.
+Online registration will be available closer to the date; in the past, registration closed October 31st.

 The competition features

-four different events.
+four different events with original, challenging and occasionally funny problems.
 More detailed event rules and calculator info on Event Rules.
 We begin with a Team Challenge, followed by an individual test, then the Team Relay with five rounds, and the finish is 3 rounds of math Quiz-Bowl-style.
 Find out more at the Competition Problems or Event Rules pages.

-This fun and friendly competition will feature creative and engaging problems to bring the mathematical practices to life and challenge the knowledge and understanding of competitors.
-Content for the competition will be drawn from K-8 mathematics, high school algebra, and high school geometry.
+This competition is fun and friendly, featuring creative and engaging problems to bring the mathematical practices to life and challenge the knowledge and understanding of competitors.
+Content for the competition is drawn from K-8 mathematics, high school algebra, and high school geometry.
 Additional supporters can accompany the team – a lunch at GVSU’s Fresh Express is about $8.
 Schools may field more than one team as space permits.

 More information: Contact Chelsea Ridge, RMSC, email@example.com, (616) 331-3172